Introduction

 Let’s start our main discussions with exhaust sizes (NOT overall design, as we must first figure out what is required to meet engine requirements), dissect them a touch, and then decide what is needed and what will work.
 You must also understand that when we talk “marine exhaust” we are usually talking a “wet” system, but also realize that inside this “wet system” we have two distinct parts.
 In most exhaust systems that are in the type of boats discussed in these forums (150-800 HP diesel engines), there are TWO distinct parts of the exhaust system/piping.
 The DRY part and the WET part.
 Even on the factory supplied 90 degree “wet elbow,” these two sections exist, though many people don’t realize it.

 The inner pipe of this “wet elbow” is actually/usually a 90-degree dry bend, or section, surrounded by raw water to keep the surface cool.
 At the end of this “wet” elbow, where the exhaust hose attaches, is where the water is introduced (hence the term “mixing elbow”) and the exhaust NOW becomes wet.
-Inside this elbow is a smaller diameter (typically around 2 ½ – 6″ ID) which is the dry side, and where the hose attaches (it expands to (or is surrounded by) 4-10″ tubing/OD piping, depending on the engine size, etc.)
+Inside this elbow is a smaller diameter (typically around 2 Ā½ – 6″ ID) which is the dry side, and where the hose attaches (it expands to (or is surrounded by) 4-10″ tubing/OD piping, depending on the engine size, etc.)

 EXHAUST SIZE can be determined by a few rules, but all really come down to two things:

-#1 – Meeting the engine requirements as to total restriction (back pressure).
+#1 – Meeting the engine requirements as to total restriction (back pressure). #2 – Designing a system that will FIT inside the boat’s constraints.

 Most Important Point to Understand: